webpro-nl/knip/packages/docs/src/content/docs/guides/performance.md

 indicates additional entry files were found so it does another round of analysis on those files.

 Use [--isolate-workspaces][2] to disable this behavior.
-This is rarely necessary, but more of an escape hatch in cases with memory usage issues or incompatible `compilerOptions` across workspaces.
-Workspaces are analyzed sequentially which is slower and uses more memory overall, but memory usage should be spread out more evenly, which may prevent crashes on large monorepos.
+This is usually not necessary, but more of an escape hatch in cases with memory usage issues or incompatible `compilerOptions` across workspaces.
+Workspaces are analyzed sequentially to spread out memory usage more evenly, which may prevent crashes on large monorepos.

 ## Language Service